What can Ayurveda teach the field of permaculture?

 Natural growers are not always aware of the medicinal power of weeds and hence view them as a problem.

-I recently participated in a Facebook discussion where natural growers complained about weeds such as Cyprus Rotundus and Gokshura as being invasive.
+I recently participated in a Facebook discussion where natural growers complained about weeds such as Cyprus Rotundus (purple nutsedge) and Gokshura as being invasive.
 On the same day, I visited my local Ayurveda centre and found these herbs on the shelf in dried and powdered form.
 In Spain, there is a drink called “Horchata” which looks like milk and is made from Cyperus esculentus (yellow nutsedge) and I think it is delicious.

 Modern-day farming puts herbal effectiveness at risk.
 Growing methods have a profound impact on the effectiveness of herbs (as well as food).
 Monoculture, pesticide and herbicide use, degradation of soils and areas of wilderness put the entire field of traditional medicine under threat before we even have chance to universally embrace it.